strider-/arcade-tools/README.md

 Custom API / CLI tooling for controlling my modified Arcade1Up cabinet.
 Run `make help` to list all the available make commands for the project.
 In order to run `make install` or `make update` locally on the Pi, you may need to ensure that `$PATH` contains the go binary location (If you're unsure where it's been installed to, run `which go`).
 To do this, edit `/etc/sudoers` and ensure that `Defaults secure_path` contains the go binary location.

-Before you run `make update`, sure you have latest by running `git pull origin master`.

 The `GET /api/v1/now-playing` endpoint relies on the following line being somewhere in `/opt/retroarch/configs/all/runcommand-onstart.sh`:
 ```bash
 printf "$1\n$2\n$3\n`basename ${3%.*}`\n$4" > ${AC_NOW_PLAYING_FILE:-/tmp/now-playing}